ling-sn/b-psid/I. Adapter Trimming/README.md

 ### Instructions
+1. Create `raw_fastqs` folder if it doesn't already exist, and upload the remaining starter files to your GLC directory.
-1. To bypass manually writing SLURM tasks for each sample in the 📁 `raw_fastqs` directory, create an SBATCH by running `write_slurm_cutadapt.py` in Bash with the following input commands:
+2. To bypass manually writing SLURM tasks for each sample in the 📁 `raw_fastqs` directory, create an SBATCH by running `write_slurm_cutadapt.py` in Bash with the following input commands:
    * **--input_folder:** Folder for input raw fastqs.
    * **--output_folder:** Folder for trimmed fastqs.
    * **--email:** Email that will be notified when SLURM task begins/ends.